Compression tests

 - The elastic limit (threshold beyond which the deformation becomes permanent);

-These tests can be carried out at or controlled temperature , according to current standards (ASTM, ISO, NF EN).
+These tests can be carried out at or controlled temperature , according to the applicable standards (ASTM, ISO, NF EN).
 They apply to a wide range of materials: plastics, foams, rubbers, composites, pharmaceutical tablets, packaging or finished products.

-- the tensile test to determine the resistance to elongation,
+- the tensile test to determine resistance to elongation,

-- or dynamic mechanical analysis (DMA) to study the viscoelastic behavior of materials.
+- or analysis (DMA) to study the viscoelastic behavior of materials.

 Industrial applications

-- Materials and polymers : measurement of stiffness, density and mechanical strength of plastics, composites and elastomers.
+- Materials and polymers : measurement of the stiffness, density and mechanical resistance of plastics, composites and elastomers.

 - Pharmaceutical industry : control of tablet cohesion and validation of the compression process.

-- Building and construction : testing the performance of insulating foams, concrete and technical polymers.
+- Building and construction : testing the performance of insulating foams, concretes and technical polymers.

 - Food and cosmetics : measurement of the texture or hardness of finished products (tablets, capsules, sticks, soaps).

-The data from these tests helps optimize the formulation, design and compliance of products with industrial and regulatory standards .
+The data from these tests allows for the optimization of product formulation, design and compliance with industrial and regulatory standards .

 Analytical interest and complementarity